Lupus Fatigue vs. Flare Fatigue: How to Tell Them Apart

 The Invisible Problem With Fatigue in Lupus Care

-Fatigue is often underestimated in clinical settings, partly because it’s subjective and partly because it’s hard to measure.
-Blood tests don’t capture fatigue.
-An ESR or CRP can be elevated without the patient reporting much fatigue, and a patient can be devastated by exhaustion while their labs look acceptable.
+Fatigue is routinely underweighted in clinical settings because it is subjective and hard to measure.
+Blood tests do not see it.
+An ESR or CRP can climb without much fatigue, and you can be flattened by exhaustion while your labs read as acceptable.
+Normal bloodwork does not mean nothing is wrong, and lupus patients have spent years learning that the hard way.

-This creates a real gap in care.
-Doctors who rely primarily on objective markers can significantly underestimate the functional burden of fatigue.
-Patients who can’t articulate their fatigue pattern precisely often leave appointments feeling like this piece of their illness wasn’t addressed.
+This is the gap.
+Doctors who lean on objective markers can underestimate the functional cost of fatigue, and patients who cannot describe their fatigue pattern precisely tend to leave the appointment feeling like the loudest part of their illness was the part that did not get addressed.

 A documented fatigue log closes that gap.
 It puts your subjective experience into a format that’s legible to a clinical mind.
 It makes the invisible visible.